Gopal-next/programming_task/README.md

 - Prompts the user to input a number
 - Then, we have intializes variables n1 and n2 as 0 and 1 respectively.
-- if input number is 1 , then it will print 0.
+- If input number is 1 , then it will print 0.
-- if input number greater than 1, then it print n1 and n2.
+- If input number greater than 1, then it print n1 and n2.
 - Uses a loop to print remanining series.
 - Updates value of n1 and n2 in each iteration to calculate next series.
 - Print each fibonacci series.